 Gavin finished his first summer job recently.
 He earned a fair amount of money and asked me about the process I use for managing my money.
 Gavin is just learning about money.
 I recommended that he keep it simple, and follow the 10-10-80 rule.
 This formula represents how you should allocate the money you earn – save 10%, give 10% (some call this tithing), and spend the remaining 80%.
 I cannot remember when I learned this rule, but I have tried to use it over the years.
 It seems to work well, although it can be tempting to spend more than 80%, especially if you experience a windfall.

-1. Save 10% for yourself – there are multiple reasons to save 10% of your paycheck.
+There are multiple reasons to save 10% of your paycheck.
 First, it is helpful to have an emergency fund to deal with surprise situations that may arise.
 Opinions vary about how much money you should have in an emergency fund.
 One month salary is a good starting point.
 Second, you may want to save money for a specific purchase so that you don’t have to borrow money and pay interest.
 In general, I like to stay out of debt as much as possible, but I think it is okay to borrow money for some purchases.
 For example, you will likely need a loan if you decide to buy a house.
 Third, you will need money for retirement.
 In fact, you will likely need a lot of money.
 Start saving early for retirement, so that you don’t have to play catch-up later on.
 I did not save nearly enough early on in my career and am paying the price now.
 Avoid this mistake if you can.
 Most companies offer employees ways to save for retirement.
 Take advantage of these savings opportunities.
 Here is a video that talks about various ways to save for retirement.

-Lastly, I have warned you before about the dangers of credit cards, and will reiterate to be careful.
-At one point in my life I wracked up over $10K in credit card debt and had to refinance our house to pay off the debt.
+Lastly, I have warned you before about the dangers of credit cards and will reiterate to be careful.
+At one point in my life, I wracked up over $10K in credit card debt and had to refinance our house to pay off the debt.
 Really big mistake on my part.
 You should not be shocked to learn that the credit card company never called me to ask why I was spending so much money.
 The reality is that we had just moved and it cost a lot more money getting the new house set-up than I anticipated.
 The credit card company did not care because they make money out of the deal.
 The more I borrow, the more they make.

 Managing your money can be tricky.
 I recommend keeping it simple, following the 10-10-80 rule, and avoiding debt as much as possible.